jonnonz1/nz-statute-book/acts/public/1980/family-proceedings-act-1980.md

 Either party to a marriage or civil union may apply for a separation order.

 ### 21 Power of Family Court to make separation order
-Every application for a separation order shall be heard and determined in a Family Court.
+Every application for a separation order shall be heard and determined in the Family Court.

 ### 22 Grounds for separation order
-In proceedings for a separation order, a Family Court shall make the order if it is satisfied that there is a state of disharmony between the parties to the marriage or civil union of such a nature that it is unreasonable to require the parties to continue, or, as the case may be, to resume, cohabitation with each other.
+In proceedings for a separation order, the Family Court shall make the order if it is satisfied that there is a state of disharmony between the parties to the marriage or civil union of such a nature that it is unreasonable to require the parties to continue, or, as the case may be, to resume, cohabitation with each other.

 ### 23 Effect of separation order
 So long as a separation order remains in force, neither party to the marriage or civil union shall be under an obligation to cohabit with the other party, but, except as provided by this Act or any other enactment, the order shall not otherwise affect the marriage or civil union or the status, rights, and obligations of the parties to the marriage or civil union.